 6. Posters or website graphics – this is printable poster for our band hall, or just a graphic for the website so our students know how our “Master of the Alphabet” competition will work.

 7. Another website graphic – Canva is great to use for branding since you can upload your own graphics or use theirs.
 There are so many font choices and options for layout, too!

 Now, I love you guys so much that I even have some bonus ideas for you (sans example photo – sorry!!)

-Canva has a great and easy to use iPad app available so that you can make graphics on the go, their website is also WAY easy to use.
+Canva has a great and easy to use iPhone and iPad app available so that you can make graphics on the go, their website is also WAY easy to use.
 You should also know (if you hadn’t guessed already) that I have never paid for anything on Canva (and never plan to pay for anything!) so avoiding any expense is totally possible!
-Check this post out from last years “That Flipping Bootcamp” for a few more details on how to get started with creating your own Canva Masterpieces!
+Check this post out from “That Flipping Bootcamp” for a few more details on how to get started with creating your own Canva Masterpieces!